-The competent nuclear licensing and supervisory authority checks within the framework of inspections in the nuclear installations whether the regulations on the organisational structure specified in the BHB are also adhered to in practice.
+The competent licensing and supervisory authority checks within the framework of inspections in the nuclear installations whether the regulations on the organisational structure specified in the BHB are also adhered to in practice.
 For this purpose, on-site inspections, controls at the control room and controls of organisational processes are conducted.
 Here, e.g., keeping of the shift log, performance of prescribed walk-throughs or the handling of alarms is checked.
 In the area of radiation protection, it is checked, e.g., whether dose limits are complied with.
+Findings from inspections and surveillance are evaluated and appropriate measures are taken to restore the required condition of the installation.